martinmcclure/mist/packages/Mist-Classes.package/MistClassSpec.class/README.md

 metaclassSpec
 	- Specifies the state and behavior of the class itself.

+moduleSpec
+	-Specifies the module that the class is to be installed into.

 name
 	- The name by which the class will be known within its module.